efekos/Arn/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce the Bug:**

-PLEASE try to find a way to reproduce the same bug, it helps a lot.
+PLEASE try to find a way to reproduce the same bug with minimal code, it helps a lot.

 **Server Details**
 Online Mode: